-These sweet oatmeal date bars are a perfect afternoon treat with tea or coffee.
-The oatmeal crust is sweetened with honey; the rich and creamy date filling finished with an oatmeal crumble topping.
+These sweet Oatmeal Date Bars are a perfect afternoon treat with tea or coffee.
+The oatmeal crust is sweetened with honey; the rich and creamy date filling is finished with an oatmeal crumble topping!

 So my phone is slowly but surely giving up on me.
 Which totally sucks!
 There are parts of the touch screen that have become completely unresponsive.
 I am constantly flipping between portrait and landscape mode, because there are certain letters I am unable to type depending on screen orientation.